UNYUZIMFURA/Supa-Menu/README.md

-# Welcome to Supa Menu Application 👋
+# Welcome to Supa Menu 👋

-This is an [Expo](https://expo.dev) based project created with React-Native and TailwindCSS.